ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 Lastly, we multiply our intermediate speed value with the desired velocity, `8`.

 We later check whether its X coordinate fell off the viewport.
-Here `0` means the left side of the room and `ct.viewWidth` means the horizontal size of the viewport, which forms the right side.
+Here `0` means the left side of the room and `ct.camera.width` means the horizontal size of the viewport, which forms the right side.

 ::: tip On your own!
 Add a vertical movement to the player.
 Then, try to limit its movement so the ship can't fly above the middle of the viewport.